Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-Advanced.md

 Further reading: [Power Glitching](../../PowerGlitching.md)

 This is the most difficult to do serial setup that we've ever done and is reserved for readers with extensive experience in circuits.
-Incorrect connections can lead to damage to the hardware components involved:
+Incorrect connections can lead to damage to the hardware components involved.

-- The Pico W board.
-- The UART cable/board.
-- Your computer's USB port.
-- Your Switch's dock.

 | **Mode** | **Connections** | **Controller Support** | **Setup Difficulty** |
 | --- | --- | --- | --- |